 The Muscogee County School Board requires each school to hold a meeting for the parents of all graduating seniors.
-These meetings will take place in April.
+These meetings will take place in March/April.
 The first one will be held at 6:00 p.m. on a week night and the other will be at 10:00 a.m. on a Saturday morning.
 Parents will sign in and will receive graduation information and protocols as required by the Muscogee County School District.
 At the end of the meeting parents MUST sign the graduation protocol, which will be kept on file until after graduation.
 A parent's failure to attend one of these meetings and sign the graduation protocol will result in the senior not participating in the graduation ceremony.
 Also, at this meeting, the Herff Jones Company representative will distribute caps and gowns if payments for all ordered items have been paid in full.
+Cap and gowns will only be distributed to parents who participated in the mandatory parent meeting.
+Once the graduation protocols portion of the meeting has started, no one else will be admitted.
+Please be on time, and be prepared to stay for the duration of the meeting.